 The leading causes of death and nonfatal injury are not always the same.
-While transportation incidents are the leading cause of death, resulting in 40% of all work-related deaths, they are the fourth leading cause of nonfatal injury, accounting for only about 6% of injuries.
-The leading cause of nonfatal work-related injuries is overexertion and bodily reactions, accounting for more than 31% of injuries, while overexertion fatalities are very rare, accounting for 23 deaths in 2018.
+While transportation incidents are the leading cause of death, resulting in 40% of all work-related deaths, they are the fourth leading cause of nonfatal injuries, accounting for only about 6% of injuries.
+The leading cause of nonfatal work-related injuries is overexertion and bodily reactions, accounting for more than 31% of injuries, while overexertion fatalities are very rare, accounting for eight deaths in 2019.
 A comparison of the leading causes of death and nonfatal injuries involving days away from work is provided here.

 - Data Table